 World class educational institutions fuel the economy of Monroe County: University of Rochester, RIT, St. John Fisher, Nazareth College, SUNY Brockport, Roberts Wesleyan, and nearby SUNY Geneseo and Houghton.
 The most important educational institution in Rochester – in terms of opportunity and social mobility for all of our residents – is Monroe Community College.
 MCC ranks as one of the most important responsibilities of the Monroe County Legislature.
-As your legislator, I will bring my 43 years of experience in education to the work of keeping MCC robust, sustainable, and accessible for all students.
-A major point of emphasis must be support for enrolled students so that they can continue their education at MCC to the completion of a degree.
+As your legislator, I bring 45 years of experience in education to the work of keeping schools open and safe during COVID, of promoting education as the gateway to success for all, and of keeping MCC robust, sustainable, and accessible for all students.
+Teaching and advocacy for learners is my life’s passion

 Growing Our Economy: Making Monroe County an Entrepreneur Incubator